deinstern24/stellarium-web-engine/README.md

 About
 -----

 Stellarium Web Engine is a JavaScript planetarium renderer using WebGL that can be embedded into a website.

 This fork is what deinstern24 uses for it's website.
 It has just a few minor adjustments to the GUI, and different backend api URLs.
+This means that downloading and running this fork will only work for you if you have your own backend api.

 Features